holgerimbery/ttn-gateway-containers/README.md

 ## Special note for using a Raspberry Pi 3

-There is a backward incomatibility between the Raspberry Pi 1 and 2 hardware, and Raspberry Pi 3.
+There is a backward incompatibility between the Raspberry Pi 1 and 2 hardware, and Raspberry Pi 3.
 For Raspberry Pi 3, it is necessary to make a small additional configuration change.

 Click <- to go back to the Device List, and note that on the left there is an option called "Fleet Configuration".
 Click it.